 I like the out-of-box thinking Nokta is displaying in the design of their detectors.
 The FORS Gold has a small LED flashlight built into the handle to illuminate the work area in low light conditions or to just use as a flashlight when you get back to your vehicle in the dark.
 And in a nugget detecting first, there is an adjustable vibration mode built into the handle that operates in conjunction with or independently of the audio.
 This feature alone can be a real benefit to people with hearing loss and in theory will allow somebody who is totally deaf to go metal detecting effectively!
 Now that is some real cool out of box thinking and the reason we need more companies like Nokta in the business.
 Even people with good hearing can benefit as most of us have run into high wind or other situations where hearing the detector is difficult at best.
 Anyone who has ever used the new pinpointers already knows how this works.

-I used the FORS Gold and did a very in-depth review on my forum.
+I used the FORS Gold and did a very in-depth review on the forum.
 Rather than duplicate it here see Detailed Review of Nokta FORS Gold Metal Detector.
 Also my story Nokta FORS Gold Scores Spectacular Gold Specimen!
-There is also an excellent review of the FORS Gold being used in Australia.

 I found the Nokta FORS Gold to be very easy to operate on one hand, yet it has features to please a demanding detectorist like myself.
 The FORS Gold is an extremely capable prospecting VLF detector with excellent ground handling capability.
-I was able to become proficient with it in very short order and recover several very nice gold nuggets with it, including a very delicate two gram specimen.
+I was able to become proficient with it in very short order and recover several very nice gold nuggets with it.
 Nokta is a name to pay attention to in the future as I believe this company is going places.